adamistheanswer/ATKPIX/content/pages/2--showcase/index.md

 ---
-title: Misc Gallery
+title: A taster of what I've done,
-menuTitle: Gallaries
+menuTitle: Showcase
 ---

 <img src="./glitch-logo.gif" style="width:100%">